philzook58/egglog0/README.md

-# egg-dl
+# egglog

-Using the egg library with a file format and semantics similar to datalog rules.
+Using the egg library with a file format and semantics similar to datalog.

 `wasm-pack build --target web`